Looking for the best Disney park for teenagers?

 What Parks Inside Disneyland Are Best for Teenagers

-More than Disney World with its 4 diverse parks, the two parks of Disneyland are definitely a toss up.
+More than Disney World with its 4 diverse parks, the two parks of Disneyland are a toss-up.
 We recommend when traveling to Disneyland with teenagers that you spend equal time in both parks.

 California Adventure with Teenagers